felixthecat8a/tutorials/LED/LED_Toggle.md

 New-Item -Path .\Project -ItemType Directory
 New-Item -Path .\Project\ledToggle.js -ItemType File
 ```
-Enter the project directory & initiate a project.
+Navigate into the project directory and initialize a Node.js project.
 ```ps
 cd Project
 yarn init -y
 ```
 Adding `--yes` or `-y` to the command bypasses the prompt questions.
 A *package.json* file will be generated in the Project directory.
-If using NPM, the command is `npm init --yes`.
+If using NPM instead, run `npm init --yes`.

+Helpful Terminal Tips:
-- Hint: cd.. will return you to a parent directory.
+- `cd..` will return you to a parent directory.
-- Hint: cd 'My Project' will let you enter a directory with a space in the title.
+- `cd 'My Project'` will let you enter a directory with a space in the title.
-- Hint: cd E:\ will change the directory to the E drive for access to a USB drive.
+- `cd E:\` switch to another drive like a USB or external disk.

-#### Install the necessary packages.
+#### Install The Necessary Packages.

 - Install the Johnny-Five and SerialPort packages.
 ```shell